 Technology Type Testing Capabilities Energy Efficiency Full-scale laboratories are fully equipped for product testing.
 Instrumentation is available to quantify such things as photometric performance, electrical performance such as flicker, power factor and THD, audible noise, air quality, thermal conditions and product life.
 Equipment includes: Five integrating spheres of different diameters: one small sphere, 20 inches in diameter, a medium 1-meter integrating sphere, and three 2-meter integrating spheres.
 These specialized devices support measurement of the spectral power distribution (SPD) of light sources.
 One of the two large integrating spheres is custom-made and features a controlled environment.
 It is designed to support multiple measurement protocols that address lamp orientation and thermal conditions.
 Two goniophotometers, one small and one large.
-Goniophotometers are devices that allow measurements of the candle-power distribution (CPD) of light sources.
-The small goniophotometer was designed for CPD measurements of small light sources, as well as measurements of the directional sensitivity of photosensors.
+Goniophotometers are devices that allow measurements of the candle-power distribution (CPD) of light sources, as well as measurements of the directional sensitivity of photosensors.
 The large goniophotometer supports conventional CPD measurements in terms of lumens per solid angle.
 Moreover, it supports SPD measurements for each outgoing direction, which is a unique capability.
 This is especially useful for characterizing the output of systems that use more than one light source, a relatively common approach with LED light sources.

-Green Technology Laboratory
+Green Technology Laboratory UC Davis